-If you’re buying your swimsuit IRL, bring along “one of your best girlfriends, who can hype you up and get you trying things on that are outside the box,” says Lynn.
-Make sure she’s someone you trust to give honest, but always encouraging, feedback, like “‘This looks good’ or ‘No, don’t buy that,’” says Herrington.
+Bring along "one of your best companions, who can pump you up and get you trying on things that are outside the box," advises Lynn, if you're shopping your swimsuit in person.
+Make sure she is someone you can rely on to provide honest, supportive criticism, such as "This looks good" or "No, don't buy that," advises Herrington.

 11. If you prefer to shop online, patience is key

-It can be harder to gauge what will fit you and what won't, though.
-So Lynn suggests "finding a retailer who uses models with your body type [online] so you can really visualize yourself in the suit."
+However, it might be challenging to determine what will fit you and what won't.
+To properly see oneself wearing the suit, Lynn advises "finding a retailer who employs models with your body type [online]."

 Greenwashing: Ethical Fashion Says NO To Greenwash

 It would seem inevitable that the "green movement" will ultimately reach its peak given how quickly fashion trends come and go.

 Films, documentaries, and street protests all served to highlight how urgent it is to adopt new viewpoints on the environment, human health, and a better life for our offspring.